Investigators searching a location in Arizona in disappearance of Nancy Guthrie

-A Phoenix, Arizona, television station, KNVX-TV, interviewed a delivery man who said he had been detained by police on suspicions of kidnapping Guthrie.
-He said he was innocent and that police released him after several hours.
+A Phoenix, Arizona, television station, KNXV-TV, interviewed a delivery man who said he had been detained by police on suspicions of kidnapping Guthrie.
+He said he and his wife pulled the car over when they noticed that police were following them.
+The man, who gave only his first name and said he lived in the town of Rio Rico, said he was innocent and that police released him after several hours.
+His account could not be independently verified.
 Local and federal authorities have not confirmed that the person who they had detained was released.

 The department and the FBI were conducting a court-authorized search Tuesday night at a location in Rio Rico, about an hour’s drive south of Tucson, the department said in a statement.
 It was expected to take several hours.